 Let’s start with an easy example from the New Testament to further illustrate before attempting a deeper study in the Old Testament, while also clearing up some discrepancies in translation.
 In Acts chapter ten, we read an important event in the life of a gentile and Roman named Cornelius.
 He received in a vision the message of an angel who informs him that “your prayers and your almsgiving have come up before God for a Memorial.”
 Acts 10:4.

 In accordance with the angel’s instructions, he calls for Peter to hear his words.
 Peter has already been informed by the Holy Spirit to respond to his request and go to him.
 After preaching the message, everyone present at his home receives the Holy Spirit.
 Cornelius testifies that his prayer was heard and his alms have been “had in remembrance in the sight of God” Acts 10:31.

 In other words, God has acted on his behalf and his entire household.
 A Memorial before God has resulted in a Remembrance in His sight.

 We can clearly see that words recorded in a book are kept as a memorial on earth for man.
 In Acts 10, the memorial was before God in heaven.
 The perspective is very important for a right understanding.
-The use of the word remembrance in the same verse implies that Amalek has no expectation to ever call upon the Lord and be acknowledged.
-In other words, Amalek has no memorial in heaven.
+The use of the word remembrance in the same verse speaks of the long term effect the memory of this event will have on the hearts of the people.